+We value our partnership with parents and will endeavour to resolve the concern or complaint as quickly as possible.
 A concern or complaint can be made in person, in writing or by telephone.
 They may also be made by a third party acting on behalf of a complainant, if they have appropriate consent to do so.

-In accordance with equality law, we will make reasonable adjustments to enable complainants to access the complaints procedure, for instance, providing information in alternative formats, assisting complainants in raising a formal complaint or holding meetings in accessible locations.
+To help us properly investigate the complaint we ask that you bring it to the attention of the provision as soon as possible, and in general, no later than three months after the event that gave rise to the complaint.
 For ease of use, a template complaint form is included in appendix 1.
-Assistance with completing this form can be obtained from the school office or a third-party organisation like the Citizens Advice.
+Assistance with completing this form can be obtained from the provision or school office or a third-party organisation like the Citizens Advice.

-3. Anonymous complaints
+3. Anonymous complaint